decentraland/adr/docs/ADR-42-third-party-assets-integration.md

 ## Catalyst acceptance criteria

-Each deployment must check if the URN has `ext-thirdparty` in order to know that the [tpr-graph](https://github.com/decentraland/tpr-graph) should be used.
+Each deployment must check if the URN has `collections-thirdparty` in order to know that the [tpr-graph](https://github.com/decentraland/tpr-graph) should be used.
 The query to that subgraph must check:

 1. If there is a record with the urn:

-`urn:decentraland:polygon:ext-thirdparty:0x1234:tokenId1`.
+`urn:decentraland:polygon:collections-thirdparty:0x1234:tokenId1`.

 2. If the content hash of the item with id `0x1234:tokenId1` is the same as the content hash of the item that is being uploaded